YuanZi1501040205/cv-homework-1-YuanZi1501040205/README.md

 Four images are provided for testing: cirle, fruits, kenny and lemons
 OpenCV: You can use opencv functions to load, display images.

+Make sure your final submission is running on circleci.
+The TA will use CircleCI output and your github code for grading.
+TA will not be able to grade if the code does not run on circle CI.

+Common reasons for failure.

+Do not use any 3rd party libraries or functions
+Do not display images in your final submission.
+Example, cv2.imshow(), cv2.waitkey(), cv2.NamedWindow will make the circle ci fail.

 PS.
 Files not to be changed: requirements.txt and .circleci directory If you do not like the structure, you are welcome to change the over all code, under two stipulations: